Rohit-0319/Public-Distribution-System/README.md

 Set up the MySQL database:

-Create a database and tables as per the project requirements.
+Create a database and tables query give in SQL code file.

 Configure database connection settings in the Java project.